Skip to Main Content

 Stone, History, and the Logic of Echternach

 Echternach is not a city that performs for tourists so much as one that simply continues being itself.
 The oldest town in Luxembourg, it holds a Benedictine abbey founded in the seventh century, a medieval market square that anchors daily life, and a river border with Germany that has kept it at the crossing point of Central European cultures for over a millennium.
 Hotels here are measured not by amenity lists but by how well they sit inside that inherited urban fabric.
-Archibald De Prince, addressed at Maison 6, occupies that compact historic core and was selected for the 2025 MICHELIN Hotels guide, a designation that signals a standard of character and quality vetted against a national peer group rather than a purely commercial calculation.
+Archibald De Prince is a hotel at Maison 6 in Echternach, Luxembourg, and it was selected for the 2025 MICHELIN Hotels guide.

 What the Address Tells You